Product Updates

 Remember that contract values are based on multipliers, not displayed price.

 Use the correct position sizing—trading 1 NQ contract is equivalent to 10 MNQ contracts in terms of exposure.
+See our guide on automatic position sizing in TradersPost.

 Check with your broker to confirm the margin and tick values for different contract types.
+For a deeper look at building futures systems, see our futures trading system development guide.

 Final Thoughts